ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 The lines inform about the resources created by your deployment.
 They could also show sporadic warnings about deprecated apis still used by the software you're installing in your cluster.
 If you don't get a lot of warnings or, worse, errors, the deployment can be considered successful like in the output above.

-Give MetalLB a couple of minutes or so to get ready, then check with `kubectl` that it's been deployed in your cluster.
+Give MetalLB around a couple of minutes to get ready, then check with `kubectl` that it's been deployed in your cluster.

 ~~~sh
 $ kubectl get -n metallb-system all -o wide